Axway/amplify-central/content/en/docs/connect_manage_environ/connected_agent_common_reference/secure_config.md

 While the agent configuration allows setting up credential-based configuration as environment variables with clear text, it doesn't provide the necessary security.

-Learn how to secure credentials in the agent configuration using 2 different technics:
+Learn how to secure credentials in the agent configuration with one of the following methods:

-* by referencing data keys within secret resource created in Central.
+* Reference data keys within secret resource created in Central
-* by scripting the agent startup with openSSL
+* Script the agent startup with openSSL

 {{< alert title="Warning" color="warning" >}}If you are running your agent in [offline mode](/docs/connect_manage_environ/connected_agent_common_reference/traceability_usage/), you cannot secure your password with @Secret because there is no connectivity from the agent to Amplify platform where the secret is stored.{{< /alert >}}

-## Using the Secret resources in Central
+## Use the Secret resources in Central

-This first technic will help you to store your password or any sensitive information inside Amplify Central directly.
+This will help you to store your password or any sensitive information inside Amplify Central directly.
 This will work only when the agent is "connected" to Amplify Central.

-### Creating secret resource in Central
+### Create secret resource in Central

 * Create a yaml file with a resource definition for secret in environment scope: